 So, what does it mean to have a formal sales process?
 It means having clearly defined stages and tollgates that your salespeople universally understand, for starters.

 After you have concluded that you do indeed want to continue to grow and need a documented formal sales process, you'll then want to include specific components.

 First, you'll want to include specific steps that move a lead to a prospect and then to a customer.
 Each step should have goals identified.

-- Stage – specific steps that moves a Lead to a Prospect and to a Customer.
-Each step should have specific goals.
-For example, the goal of a “Qualify” step is not to close the sale, but it may be to gather specific information to see if this prospect is worth pursuing or not and also to secure a discovery or needs analysis meeting.
+For example, the goal of a "Qualification" step is not to close the sale.
+Instead, it may be to gather specific information to see if this prospect is worth pursuing or not and to secure a discovery or needs analysis meeting.

 Next, you’ll need to identify specific things or activities that should be done at each step.
-This could be things such as Identify Decision Makers, Gather information about x, y and z, etc.
+This could be identifying decision-makers, gathering information about x, y and z, etc.

-The more specific you can get with this process makes it that much easier for someone new to follow your secret sauce.
-The companies that do typically realize the following benefits:
+The more specific you can get with this process, the easier it is for a new hire to follow your secret sauce.
+The companies that do this typically realize the following benefits:

 If you want your company to continue growing, you need a documented sales process that all of your salespeople universally use.
 Once everyone is using the same sales process, you may notice an uptick in revenue and a faster win rate.
 So, is your sales process good enough?

 Contact us to get another top reason why your sales growth has decreased or become motionless recently.